mayu-live/framework/README.md

 ## Realtime metrics

 Mayu exposes a [Prometheus](https://prometheus.io/)-endpoint for metrics so you can see how your app performs.
+See [Reading Mayu metrics](docs/metrics/README.md) for the metric glossary and an importable Grafana overview dashboard.

 Screenshots from [Grafana on Fly.io](https://fly.io/docs/reference/metrics/#managed-grafana-preview).